noematica/getting-and-cleaning-data/README.md

 4. binds these coalesced frames into one, merged data frame with both training and test data;
 5. extracts only measurements for mean and standard deviation for each observation;
 6. replaces numeric activity labels with descriptive text;
-7. applies descriptive variable names to the data set; and
+7. applies descriptive variable names to the data set;
-7. groups the data set by activity and subject, then computes the mean for each variable.
+7. groups the data set by activity and subject;
+8. computes the mean for each grouped variable.